Phase Noise in RF and Microwave Amplifiers: Phase Noise Mechanisms

 from which

-Equations \req{eq:v-t}, \req{eq:alpha-t} and \req{eq:phi-t} express the simple fact that the noise sidebands are proportional to the carrier amplitude, and therefore AM and PM noise are independent of the carrier amplitude or power.
+Equations (\ref{eq:v-t}), (\ref{eq:alpha-t}) and (\ref{eq:phi-t}) express the simple fact that the noise sidebands are proportional to the carrier amplitude, and therefore AM and PM noise are independent of the carrier amplitude or power.
 In this representation we use the nonlinearity, present in virtually all devices, to transpose the random signal $n(t)$.
-Of course a fully-parametric model yields the same results, at a cost of higher complexity.
+Of course a fully-parametric model yields the same results, at a cost of heavier formalism.

-Experiments show that below the compression point, $b_{-1}$ is almost independent of the carrier power \cite{Gribaldo2005eftf, Walls1997uffc, Halford1968fcs, Hati2003fcs}.
-The quasi-static perturbation technique provides fairly good agreement between simulated and experimental $1/f$ phase noise data in Si and SiGe amplifiers \cite{Cibiel2004uffc-sapphire}.
-Other investigations describe the $1/f$ phase noise as a modulation from the near-dc $1/f$ current fluctuation in microwave HBT amplifiers \cite{FerrePikal2008uffc} and in InGaP/GaAs HBTs \cite{Chambon2007mtt}.
-The analysis of the literature cited indicates that, regardless of the theoretical approach and of the amplifier technology, the \emph{amplifier behavior} is that of a linear phase modulator driven by a near-dc process
+Experiments show that $b_{-1}$ is almost independent of the carrier power \cite{Gribaldo2005eftf, Walls-1997-UFFC, Halford1968fcs, Hati2003fcs} if the amplifier operates in linear regime or in mild compression.
+The quasi-static perturbation technique provides fairly good agreement between simulated and experimental $1/f$ phase noise data in Silicon and SiGe amplifiers \cite{Cibiel-2004-UFFC--sapphire}.
+Other investigations describe the $1/f$ phase noise as a modulation from the near-dc $1/f$ current fluctuation in microwave HBT amplifiers \cite{Ferre-Pikal-2008-UFFC} and in InGaP/GaAs HBTs \cite{Chambon2007mtt}.
+The analysis of the literature cited indicates that, regardless of the theoretical approach and of the amplifier technology, the amplifier \emph{behavior} is that of a linear phase modulator driven by a near-dc process

-Neither the near-dc noise nor the modulation efficiency are affected by the carrier power unless the amplifier is pushed in the compression region.
-If this happens, the dc bias changes and in turn small changes of $b_{-1}$ are expected in an unpredictable way.
+Neither the near-dc noise nor the modulation efficiency are affected by the carrier power, unless the amplifier is pushed in strong compression.
+If this happens, the dc bias changes.
+In turn, small changes of $b_{-1}$ are expected in an unpredictable way.
 Our experiments, detailed in Sec.~\ref{sec:ExpProof} confirm this behavioral model.